Frequently Asked Questions

 Is there anything a student needs to do before the workshop?

-What are the hours of the course?
+What are the hours of the course in 2026?

 What will be accomplished by the end?